-The Bachelor's Programme in Game Design and Project Management at Campus Gotland in Visby gives you the tools to work with the game medium on a professional level and to develop new experiences within the field.
-The programme specialises in the skills needed to lead and plan game projects.
-Former graduates have started their own studios or work at some of the world's best-known game companies.
+The Bachelor's Programme in Game Design and Project Management at Campus Gotland in Visby offers you the tools to work with the game medium on a professional level and to develop new experiences within the field.
+The programme specialises in the skills needed to lead, manage and plan game projects, from ideas to complete playable products.

-You will study at Uppsala University's Campus Gotland, located in Visby on the Baltic island of Gotland, Sweden - the best-preserved Medieval city in Scandinavia and a UNESCO World Heritage Site.
-The Campus Gotland environment is characterised by close proximity between professors and students.
+You will study at Uppsala University's Campus Gotland, located in Visby on the Baltic island of Gotland, Sweden - the best-preserved Medieval town in Scandinavia and a UNESCO World Heritage Site.

 Why this programme?